vini-torino/make_inventory.py/README.md

-#inventory.py
+#make_inventory.py

-This is a sample code for poo pourposes
+This is a sample code for oop pourposes